 Why is this important?
 It means that conducting a 51% attack against Dogecoin would be relatively simple compared to conducting the same attack against Bitcoin.
 A 51% attack is when someone takes control of a network by owning the majority of hashing power.

-Difference #5: Block Time and Transaction Speed
+5. Block Time and Transaction Speed

-This is the one area where Dogecoin has an advantage over Bitcoin, since the DOGE blockchain processes transactions more quickly and inexpensively than BTC transactions.
+Speed is the one area where Dogecoin has an advantage over Bitcoin, since the DOGE blockchain processes transactions more quickly and inexpensively than BTC transactions.

 The DOGE blockchain processes a new block of transactions every minute.
 The BTC Blockchain processes a block every 10 minutes.
 While this might make DOGE more desirable as a means of exchange, it is less desirable as a store of value.